 Now that you understand what Mbps means on a technical level, see why it matters when it comes to running your business.

 If you’re using Skype to video chat with clients all over the globe, high-quality and reliable internet keeps the call from cutting out.
 Consistently losing your connection could cause clients to become frustrated and take their business elsewhere.

-To verify that you’re getting every last bit of internet speed you’re being billed for each month, test it.
-If you have any issues, you can contact your provider or switch to a new one.
+To verify that you’re getting every last bit of internet speed you’re being billed for each month, perform a speed test.
+If you have any issues, you should contact your internet provider and discuss the results.
 If your internet connection is strong and fast, you shouldn’t have a problem with video chat freezing during an important client call.

 To determine the right internet speed for your needs, tally up your employees and think about their daily work.
 Or, check out a chart of Mbps speeds that correlate with downloading files, streaming videos, and similar internet-based tasks.
 Time is money, and it might be worth it to pay more for a better internet package than deal with lag because of a slow, low-bandwidth connection.